RituparnaAdha/cs6910/Assignment3/README.md

  - Use concatenated output to add a dense layer
  - Return the attention weight and  result of dense layer as output

- The code for question 5 can be found [here](https://github.com/RituparnaAdha/cs6910/tree/main/Assignment3/Question5_6).
+ The code for question 5 can be found [here](https://github.com/RituparnaAdha/cs6910/blob/main/Assignment3/Question5_6/ques5_6.py).
  The instructions to run are instructed before every cell in the notebook.
  ## Question 6
-  The code for question 5 can be found [here]()
+  The code for question 6 can be found [here](https://github.com/RituparnaAdha/cs6910/blob/main/Assignment3/Question5_6/ques5_6.py)
  The instructions to run are instructed before every cell in the notebook.
 ## Report